zefciu/ralph_assets/doc/quickstart.rst

 Relations
 ---------

-License can be assigned to a device or user on licence, asset and user form.
+Licenses may be related to the relationship with the user or device.
 In asset and user form, during the search are shown only unassigned license, that is, those that have still free slots.